TheKataLog/DevExperts/README.md

 [LinkedIn](https://www.linkedin.com/in/ivan-kunyankin/)

 Ivan has over five years of experience in data science, during which he has contributed to a variety of projects.
-He is leading a team focused on applying machine learning and AI in the fintech industry.
+He is leading a team focused on applying machine learning and AI in the Fintech industry.

 <img src="images/Ivan.jpg" width="150" alt="Ivan Kunyakin">